Do Texas Chickens Qualify for Ag Exemption in Texas?

 Is chicken feed tax-exempt in Texas?

-This exemption is in the Texas Administrative Code in the section that outlines the State and Local Sales and Uses Taxes.
+This exemption is in the Texas Administrative Code section outlining the State and Local Sales and Uses Taxes.

 Is Ag exemption a type of wildlife exemption in Texas?

 Exemption for the AG and the wildlife exemption are two separate exemptions in Texas.
 Ag exemption is for animals used and raised in an agricultural environment and sold for a profit.
-In order to qualify for a wildlife exemption in Texas, you must first already have acquired an Ag exemption.
+To qualify for a wildlife exemption in Texas, you must have acquired an Ag exemption.

 To qualify for the wildlife exemption, the farmer or rancher must have a targeted species that they will make and execute a wildlife management plan.
 In Texas, the species used in the wildlife exemption are often: